An upper bound for the $k$-power domination number in $r$-uniform hypergraphs: Introduction

 \section{Introduction}

+Power domination was introduced by Haynes, Hedetniemi, Hedetniemi and Henning in \cite{haynes} to study the monitoring process of electrical power networks by placing as few measurement devices as possible.
+This was done by defining the power domination problem in graph theoretic terms.
+In particular, Phase Measurement Units (PMUs) were placed at a set of initial vertices and then certain rules were applied.
+These rules consisted of a domination step followed by the zero forcing process.

 Zero forcing was first introduced in \cite{AIM} as a way to find upper bounds for the maximum nullity of real symmetric matrices whose nonzero off-diagonal entries are described by a graph.
-Since this introduction, zero forcing has been further generalized to accommodate even more diverse processes.
-Amos, Caro, Davila, and Pepper proposed the generalization of zero forcing called $k$-forcing in \cite{amos}.
-The $k$-forcing process is described by the following graph coloring game.
-Given a graph $G$ and a set $S\subseteq V(G)$, vertices in $S$ are colored blue, and vertices outside of $S$ are initially white.
-If $v$ is a blue vertex with at most $k$ white neighbors, then color the neighbors of $v$ blue.
-If iteratively applying this rule results in all vertices in $G$ being colored blue, then $S$ is a $k$-forcing set of $G$.

-Another variation, called {\it power domination}, was introduced in \cite{haynes} by Haynes, S.M.
-Hedetniemi, S.T.
-Hedetniemi, and Henning to study the monitoring process of electrical power networks using graph models.
-Given a graph $G$, a set $S\subseteq V(G)$ is a {\it dominating set} in $G$ if every vertex not in $S$ has a neighbor in $S$.
-The cardinality of a minimum dominating set is called the {\it domination number}, and is denoted $\gamma(G).$ A set $S \subseteq V(G)$ is a {\it power dominating set} if every vertex and every edge is $G$ is observed by $S$ through a zero forcing type process.
-Minimal power dominating sets represent optimal locations to place monitoring devices on an electrical network.
-Due to the high cost of monitoring devices, finding optimal power dominating sets on electrical networks is an important problem.

-In \cite{chang1}, Chang, Dorbec, Montassier, and Raspaud defined $k$-power domination.
-This parameter is described by the following coloring game.
-Given a graph $G$ and a set $S\subseteq V(G)$, vertices in $S$ and their neighbors are initially colored blue.
-Everything else in the vertex set is colored white.
-If this resulting set of blue vertices is a $k$-forcing set, $S$ is a $k$-power dominating set of $G.$

-A natural question one can ask, is how can this process be extended to hypergraphs.
-For a set $S$ of vertices the {\it closed neighborhood} of $S$, deonoted $N[S]$, is the union of $S$ with the neighbors of $S$.
-In a hypergraph, an edge is {\it unobserved} if the edge contains at least one white vertex.

-In \cite{chang2}, Chang and Roussel defined a $k$-power dominating set on a hypergraph $\mathcal{H}=(X,E)$, as a set $D \subseteq X$ which colors vertcies in $X$ blue with respect to the following rules: the vertices in $N[D]$ are colored blue; and if a blue vertex $v$ is incident to at most $k$ unobserved edges, all vertices in the unobserved edge are colored blue.
-If iteratively applying these rules results in all vertices in $\mathcal{H}$ becoming blue, then $D$ is a {\it $k$-power dominating set} of $\mathcal{H.}$ The {\it $k$-power dominating number} of $\mathcal{H}$, denoted $\gamma_p^k(\mathcal{H})$, is the minimum cardinality of a $k$-power dominating set of $\mathcal{H}.$
+It was later discovered to be one of the processes in power domination.
+Zero forcing has since been generalized, and specifically in hypergraphs, there have been multiple generalizations.
+In this paper, the generalization introduced in \cite{chang2} as a process in $k$-power domination in hypergraphs will be used.
+Moreover, this generalization also is consistent with the definition of $k$-power domination in simple graphs which was introduced by Chang, Dorbec, Montassier, and Raspaud in \cite{chang1}.